Skip to content

 Arguments

-Either a positive integer or a vector of positive integers of length no_variables.
-The number of response categories on top of the base category: no_categories = 1 generates binary states.
+Either a positive integer or a vector of positive integers of length num_variables.
+The number of response categories on top of the base category: num_categories = 1 generates binary states.
+Only used for ordinal and Blume-Capel variables; ignored when variable_type = "continuous".

-A no_variables by max(no_categories) matrix of category thresholds.
+For ordinal and Blume-Capel variables: a num_variables by max(num_categories) matrix of category thresholds.
 The elements in row i indicate the thresholds of variable i.
-If no_categories is a vector, only the first no_categories[i] elements are used in row i.
+If num_categories is a vector, only the first num_categories[i] elements are used in row i.
 If the Blume-Capel model is used for the category thresholds for variable i, then row i requires two values (details below); the first is \(\alpha\), the linear contribution of the Blume-Capel model and the second is \(\beta\), the quadratic contribution.
+For continuous variables: a numeric vector of length num_variables containing the means \(\mu\) for each variable.
+Defaults to zeros if not supplied or if all values are zero.

 variable_type

 What kind of variables are simulated?
 Can be a single character string specifying the variable type of all p variables at once or a vector of character strings of length p specifying the type for each variable separately.
-Currently, bgm supports “ordinal” and “blume-capel”.
-Binary variables are automatically treated as “ordinal”.
+Currently, bgm supports "ordinal", "blume-capel", and "continuous".
+Binary variables are automatically treated as "ordinal".
+Ordinal and Blume-Capel variables can be mixed freely, but continuous variables cannot be mixed with ordinal or Blume-Capel variables.
+When variable_type = "continuous", the function simulates from a Gaussian graphical model.
 Defaults to variable_type = "ordinal".

 baseline_category

-An integer vector of length no_variables specifying the baseline_category category that is used for the Blume-Capel model (details below).
-Can be any integer value between 0 and no_categories (or no_categories[i]).
+An integer vector of length num_variables specifying the baseline_category category that is used for the Blume-Capel model (details below).
+Can be any integer value between 0 and num_categories (or num_categories[i]).

 iter

-The number of iterations used by the Gibbs sampler.
+The number of iterations used by the Gibbs sampler (ordinal/Blume-Capel variables only).
 The function provides the last state of the Gibbs sampler as output.
+Ignored for continuous variables.
 By default set to 1e3.

 seed